-The story of Betty Scott, who started work at Lisnavagh as a parlourmaid in 1941 and was the housekeeper from 1959 throughout my young life until she retired in 2007.
+The story of Betty Scott, who started work at Lisnavagh House, County Carlow, as a parlourmaid in 1941 and was the housekeeper from 1959 throughout my young life until she retired in 2007.
 Without Betty’s influence, the Vanishing Ireland project would never have happened.

 My earliest memories are of Betty.
 She played a massive role in raising me during my childhood and our bond was always very strong.
-She often walked me down the Lisnavagh avenue to catch the yellow bus to my school in Baltinglass.
+During the late 1970s, she often walked me down the Lisnavagh avenue to catch the yellow bus to my school in Baltinglass, County Wicklow.
 By the time I returned home, I was invariably a mess of untucked shirts, biro-marked cheeks, ripped trousers, knotted shoelaces, and broken lunchboxes.
 Betty would raise her eyes to heaven again.

 ‘Would you look at the state of you, young lad!
 What am I to do with you?’